FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/server-side-rendering.md

 > Note
 >
-> `RESPONSE_TEXT` in the example above represents the response text received from FACT-Finder.
+> `RESPONSE_TEXT` in the example above represents the response text received from FactFinder.
 > The way it is passed to a variable depends on the used framework.

 This step concludes the server side part.